mhorpheus/test/DFIR-Hotline.md

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent pretexting: impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.
 You may also wish to provide your Slack username to IBMers and ask them to send you a message.

 The aim of the Hotline and on-call team is to support IBM clients in emergency situations.
 A consultant speaking with a Client should use their own common sense and experience to judge whether the discussed case is indeed an emergency.
 An example of a non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
-If it is non-emergency, then on-call person should gently push back such a request and recommend that the Client reaches out to his X-Force IR Account Manager (aka Delivery Lead in NA) so that the case may be handled within regular business hours.
+If it is non-emergency, then on-call person should gently push back such a request and recommend that the Client reaches out to his XFIR Account Manager so that the case may be handled within regular business hours.
 In such a case, on-call person is still obliged to:
 - create and fill in a Resilient ticket marked with a correct tag representing requested activity, ensuring that at least contact details of the caller are documented,
 - notify the Account Manager that the request was submitted to the Hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Calls
-It is expected that an initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the X-Force IR team, or should the caller be redirected.
+It is expected that an initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the XFIR team, or should the caller be redirected.
 For example, cases potentially within the scope of IBM CSIRT, see guidelines [below](#ibm-csirt).
 Should the call be a legitimate concern, even if the Client is calling from outside of the responder’s responsible geography, it is critical to ensure the engagement initiation process is commenced.

 One of the main reasons behind [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake) is to encourage a healthy work/life balance.
 For this reason, if the current on-call person determines that the incident must be handed over to another geography, waking up another team member should only happen if this is absolutely necessary.
 Guidelines on determinating who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
 Currently the on-call person is obliged to provide any kind of IR support to a Client, until the geography which should take over the incident becomes available.
-The inter-geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constrained cases, the on-call person can provide significant support to a Client without accessing data he may not be allowed to (e.g. NA person on-call who received a call from EU Client).
+The inter-geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
+Even in GDPR constrained cases (for more on GDPR for XFIR read [here](DFIR-GDPR.md), the on-call person can provide significant support to a Client without accessing data he may not be allowed to (e.g. NA person on-call who received a call from EU Client).
 Such activities can include, but are not limited to:
 - issue recommendations on containment,
 - discuss what evidence should be collected,
 - provide evidence collection manuals,